Plane hits deer while taking off from Charlotte-Douglas Airport

 FAA officials said that PSA Airlines 5320, a CRJ 700 aircraft returned to the airport about 12:15 p.m. after declaring an emergency.
 The crew reported striking a deer on take off from Runway 36 Center shortly before noon.

+Forty-four passengers were on board at the time, according to officials with American Airlines.
+All people on board were evacuated and taken to the airport terminal on airport buses.

 The flight was headed to Gulf Port, MS, according to the flight schedule.
-Airport officials said Runway 18L-36R is closed.
-The rest of the airport is open and operational.
+Airport officials said Runway 18L-36R was closed.The rest of the airport remained open.
+Runway 18L/36R reopened shortly after 2 p.m.

-Forty-four passengers were on board at the time, according to officials with American Airlines.
-All people on board have been evacuated and passengers are being bussed back to the terminal, officials said.

-Officials said they were spraying down the runway after fuel began to leak from the plane onto the runway.

-This is a developing story.
-Keep refreshing as more information comes in.